AY2526S1-CS2103-F12-4/tp/docs/DeveloperGuide.md

     - Add contacts who are not currently enrolled in traditional educational institutions
     - Categorize students in alternative education pathways not covered by current categories
     - Use flexible labels like "N/A" or "Other" for cases that don't fit standard academic classifications

+5. **Delete Commands for Subject and Session Tags**

+   **Current Limitation:** The EditCommand is the only way to clear subjects or sessions by replacing them entirely.
+It does not allow deleting of individual tags and our current delete command remove the entire person.

+   **Planned Enhancement:** Introduce new commands like `deletesubject` and `deletesession` to enable targeted deletion from a person without affecting other data or requiring a full edit.

+   Tutors will be able to:
+    - Delete a single subject tag (e.g., deletesubject 1 MATH) to remove just one subject without altering sessions or contact info.
+    - Maintain cleaner student records by selectively pruning outdated tags, improving data accuracy without deleting the entire person.
+    - Enjoy a more intuitive workflow with dedicated delete commands, reducing errors from multi-step edits and enhancing overall usability.